ShanechiLab/SBIND/README.md

 # Publication
 This repository provides the implementation of SBIND (Spatiotemporal Behavior modeling in Imaging Neural Data), a deep learning framework for modeling raw neural imaging data.

-Sayed Mohammad Hosseini and Maryam M. Shanechi. _Dynamical Modeling of Behaviorally Relevant Spatiotemporal Patterns in Neural Imaging Data_.
+Mohammad Hosseini and Maryam M. Shanechi. _Dynamical Modeling of Behaviorally Relevant Spatiotemporal Patterns in Neural Imaging Data_.
 In Proceedings of the 42nd International Conference on Machine Learning (ICML), 2025.

 # Usage Examples
 The following notebook contains usage examples of SBIND for several use-cases: